tommai78101/tommai78101.github.io/about.md

 </table>

 Thompson Lee is a light-hearted game developer that strives to create fun games.
-Eventually.

 Mostly experienced in Java and C++, he has created a replica of Pokémon game with a simple level editor, a tilt-and-roll Android game, and a minimalistic real-time strategy game.

 He currently studies in Interactive Media and Game Development at Worcester Polytechnic Institute as a graduate student, and has started to learn many new interests involving multimedia, modeling, animations, and level designs.